Memorandum D10-15-12: Interpretation of Tariff Item 9986.00.00 – Religious Articles

 Kiddush sets

-58. A Kiddush set may consist of any combination of a wine decanter, a goblet(s), a candle holder, a tray(s), or a bread board(s) or container(s) with a cloth to cover the loaves.
-They are usually matched through harmony of design. .
+47. A Kiddush set is a collection of items used to sanctify the Sabbath and holidays in the Jewish tradition.
+The Kiddush set may consist of any combination of a wine decanter, goblet(s), candle holder, tray(s), or bread board(s) or container(s) with a cloth to cover the loaves.
+They are usually matched through harmony of design.

 Mezuzah boxes